GLDNRMZ/GLDNRMZ-wallet/README.md

-# snipe-backpack
+# lb-wallet
-Backpack script to create backpack items as stashes
+Wallet script to create wallets/purses items as stashes

 -  Add the following items to shared.lua/items.lua